vietpn/topicanative/README.md

 ## Grammar
 S + provide + sb + with st
 S + provide + st + for/to + sb
-My company provide a cumputer for each staff
+My company provide a cumputer for each member

 ## Raise Your Voice
 _ I'm software engiger,